-- 1. Place your sample on the stage aligned over the bottom illuminator. - You might find it helpful to place your sample on a microscope slide, since that makes it easier to move around. - It is easiest to look at samples that are flat.
-When looking at thin samples, placing a cover slip on top helps to keep the sample flat. - 2.
+- 1. Place your sample on the stage above the objective lens. - Your sample needs to be in container that has a clear transparent base such as a Petri dish, well plate, t-flask or glass slide. - 2.
 Connect your device (phone, tablet or computer) to the microscope and get a live image from the microscope as described above in 'Connecting to the microscope' - 3.
-Switch on the bottom and/or top illuminators using the on-screen controls. - 4.
-You can test that the image is live by waving your hand between the camera head and the sample, and watching the image change. - 5.
-The image will be blurred at first.
-To focus the microscope, slide the camera head down the mast, until the image is clear. - The image will be in focus when the lens is about 1mm above the sample for the 1mm microscope and about 2.5mm above the sample for the 2mm microscope. - The purple buttons release brakes on the slide.
-You can press these to change the amount of force needed to slide the camera head and give a feel that makes it easy for you to focus the microscope. - Fig 2 shows the hand position we find easiest for focusing.
+Switch on the top illuminator using the on-screen controls. - 4.
+You can test that the image is live by waving your hand between the camera head and the sample, and watching the image change.

-6. There is a fine focus adjustment bar on the side of the screen which can be used when the image is nearly in focus.
-Set the focus in the middle of its range before you start.
-You can find approximate focus by sliding the camera head, then get a more precise focus using the fine focus Thumbwheel

-7. When the screen image is focused you can capture a high resolution copy using the Camera Icon O.
+- 5. The image will be blurred at first.
+To focus the microscope, use the course focus knob the microscope can focus up to 7mm above the sample stage. - 6.
+There is a fine focus Thumbwheel on the side of the screen which can be used when the image is nearly in focus.
+To use the fine focus, first set the fine focus to the middle of its range use the course focus to get the image approximately in focus and then use the fine focus thumbwheel to optimise the focus. - 7.
+When the screen image is focused you can capture a high resolution copy using the Camera Icon O.

-Fig 2a The hand positions for easiest focusing

-Fig 2b Hand positions that make focusing difficult